fauu/natrank/README.md

 * [Admin panel](/screenshots/admin-panel.png?raw=true)

 ## Modules
-### Backend module (incl.
-Admin module)
+### Backend
 Provides access to match and ranking data through REST-like endpoints.
 The Admin module makes it possible for the administrator to, among other tasks, import match data using a web interface.

 Some of the technologies and tools used: Java 8, Spring Boot, Spring Web MVC, Jackson, Spring Security, MySQL, Hibernate 5, Spring Data JPA, JSP, JSTL, Bootstrap 3, Maven.

-### Frontend module
+### Frontend
-The Frontend module is a single-page application that accesses the data provided by the backend module via AJAX requests and presents a web interface for the user to browse the data.
+A single-page application that accesses the data provided by the backend module via AJAX requests and presents a web interface for the user to browse the data.

 Some of the technologies and tools used: TypeScript, React, MobX, Sass, yarn, webpack, Highcharts.
 In the old iteration ([frontend-old](/frontend-old/)): JavaScript (ES5), AngularJS, Less, Bootstrap 3, Bower, npm, Grunt, Yeoman, generator-cg-angular, Highcharts.

 ## Running
 ### Backend